 Length of Program

-Thirty-two (32) semester credit hours of graduate level coursework completed in 3 semesters (12 months).
+Thirty-two (32) semester credit hours of graduate level coursework over twelve (12) months.

 Successful completion of the program requires an average of 70% or above on all didactic and clinical courses unless specified otherwise in the syllabus (i.e., proficiency exams, daily screening averages).